nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a person to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​`
+* Names cannot be more than 100 characters long.
+* Phone numbers must be exactly 8 digits.
+* Tags must be created before they can be assigned to a person.
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com t/Groom's Friend`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/Bride's Family e/betsycrowe@example.com p/12345678`

 ### Listing all persons : `list`